-The Redd Family Collection of Black Art
+The Redd Family Collection of Black Arts

 The Redd Family Collection of Black Art, housed in Macon, GA, includes over 800 works of art by Black artists such as Romare Bearden, Jacob Lawrence, Kathleen Wilson, Ernie Barnes, and William Tolliver.
 We are currently digitizing, exhibiting, and developing infrastructure to permanently house this archive.
 Please contact us to support the effort to preserve this cultural treasure.